SylviaOne/Repo-hub/README.md

-## Why do bees hum?
-Because they don't know the words.
+## Why did the cookie cry?
+## Because his mother was a wafer so long